-There are several other steps to completing a federal loan application at Oxford, other than the FAFSA.
+We are not automatically contacted when a student completes their FAFSA and there are several other steps to completing a federal loan application at Oxford.
 You must complete all of the steps on our How to apply page in order to notify us that you are applying for a loan.

 What is 'Cost of Attendance' (COA)?

 Your COA refers to the costs of completing your study at Oxford for one academic year.
 This, minus any other financial aid you may be receiving (such as scholarships), is used to calculate the level of funds that you are eligible to borrow.
 These costs must relate only to you, the student, and can include: course and college fees; living costs; transport expenses; child care costs; fieldwork costs; and loan origination fees.
 The COA cannot include costs for partners or children (other than child care/nursery costs).
 Your COA can include return flights to and from the US (for you only).

 What exchange rate is used when calculating my Cost of attendance?

 We are required to set a static exchange rate at the start of the loan application cycle and this must stay the same throughout the whole academic year.
 For the 2017-18 academic year, Oxford will use the exchange rate of $1.50 = £1 to calculate the cost of attendance.
 However, the actual amount that you will receive in GBP(£) will depend upon the exchange rate available to your college's bank (or currency exchange service provider) on the date that the loan funds are disbursed.

 Am I a dependent or independent undergraduate student?

 How do I increase / decrease / cancel my loan, mid-year?